Boluomodudu/Accident_Analysis/README.md

 10. A slicer was also created using the Urban/Rural Area and connecting it to all other pivot table created.

 ### Results/Findings

+The analysis results are summarised as follows;
+- Cars are involved in the most accidents, with cars constituting almost 80% of all casualties in the previous and current years.